 The provincial capital of British Columbia is the city of Victoria, situated on the southern tip of Vancouver Island, but its largest and most populated city is Vancouver, known as Canada's 'emerald jewel' because of its green-blue vistas of mountains and sea.

-British Columbia is home to four national parks, seven provincial heritage sites, and hundreds other nature reserves.
-The Okanagan area is one of Canada's three wine-growing regions, known for its extreme terrain with the highest point in the Canadian Rockies, the highest waterfall in Canada, and the country's only desert region.
+British Columbia is home to four national parks, seven provincial heritage sites, and hundreds of other nature reserves.
+The Okanagan area is one of Canada's three wine-growing regions, known for its extreme terrain, including the highest point in the Canadian Rockies, the highest waterfall in Canada, and the country's only desert region.

-The scenic Cariboo Chilcotin Coast is a maze of forests winding through mountains and plains with hidden lakes dotting the landscape.
+The scenic Cariboo Chilcotin Coast is a maze of forests, winding through mountains and plains with hidden lakes dotting the landscape.
 The coast has a number of beautiful fjords, and is a popular destination for canoeing.
-The volcanic mountains of Tweedsmuir Provincial Park provide trekking opportunities, and the Kootenay Rockies have some of the best skiing and snowboarding in Canada.
+The volcanic mountains of Tweedsmuir Provincial Park provide trekking opportunities, and the Kootenay Rockies boast some of the best skiing and snowboarding in Canada.